Hotels close.

 Stand at the bar.
 Order in Italian.
 Cornetto al limone is the regional move.
 Sit-down breakfast is for foreigners and people on holiday from the holiday.

-A garden of citrus trees, a pasticceria since 1956, the best lemon delight in Positano.
+A garden of citrus trees and a pasticceria since 1950, with a piano in the corner and the best lemon delight in Positano.
+Go in the morning for the cornetto al limone; take it to the beach.

 The places you actually want at 2 p.m. between a beach and a ferry.
 Most are reachable by boat.

-The De Simone family opened it in 1958 and three generations later they're still serving food grown on their own farm up the hill.
-The spaghetti alla Nerano was invented in this town and this kitchen makes the version everyone else copies.
+A wooden pier over the sea, the De Simone family since 1958, food grown on their farm up the hill.
+Spaghetti alla Nerano was invented in this town — this is the version Stanley Tucci called life-changing and everyone else copies.

-latagliata.com ↗The tables worth booking weeks ahead.
+The tables worth booking weeks ahead.
 Months for a few of them.

 Photo: Brechenmacher & Baumann · Courtesy of Le Sirenuse

-Il San Pietro is hidden — buried into the rock so you can't see it from town.
-Zass sits on a terrace mostly invisible from the sea.
+Carved into the cliff a kilometer outside Positano, mostly invisible from town and sea — the most discreet luxury room on the coast.
 Chef Alois Vanlangenaeker holds a Michelin star for cooking that draws on the hotel's terraced gardens above.

 Courtesy of Caruso, A Belmond Hotel